luk400/computer-vision-project/README.md

 You should then be able to train the model using, e.g.: python train.py -c 1 -p cv_project --batch_size 8 --lr 1e-5

-and evaluate it on test data using ('-cuda False' for training on CPU): python coco_eval.py -p cv_project -c 1 -w ./logs/cv_project/<your-saved-weights>.pth --cuda False
+and evaluate it on test data using: python coco_eval.py -p cv_project -c 1 -w ./logs/cv_project/<your-saved-weights>.pth --cuda False

 NOTE: currently the validation set used when training is the provided test set, this should of course not be used as a validation set and is just temporary, because I needed to specify a validation set to try out if the train.py works.